 Looking down to the surface of the water one can see a wonderful reflection of the area.
 Adjacent to the bridge is a splendid riverside park with an abundance of cherry trees.
 This area by the river is renowned for its breathtaking views of nature and the Arashiyama district's wonderful architecture.

-Any 4 or 8 hour tour by walking or automobile of northern, southern, eastern, or western Kyoto is customizable to your specifications.
+Any 4 or 8 hour private kyoto tour by automobile of northern, southern, eastern, or western Kyoto is customizable to your specifications.
 We can stay in one area, or visit multiple areas, based on your preferences and schedule.
-To reserve a tour customized by us or you, contact us by email at: firstname.lastname@example.org or by visting our contact page.
-Combination car, walk, bike tours also available.
+To reserve a Kyoto tour, contact us by email at: email@example.com or by visting our contact page.